 - All tools and materials must be secured, and debris must not collect on the scaffold

 - Lean-to and shore varieties of scaffolding are not permitted for use.

 In general, when you’re hurt in the course of employment, workers’ compensation will cover your injuries.
 However, there’s a limit to what you can collect under workers’ comp, and if the incident leading to your injury was the result of gross negligence, you may be able to file a personal injury suit.
 However, in order for this to happen, you have to prove that someone violated a duty of care that was owed to you.

 Not everyone on your construction site owes this level of care towards you.
 You’ll need, in general, to be able to demonstrate that someone who was in charge of the scaffolding itself or who was working on it violated their responsibility towards you, that this violation resulted in an accident, and that you were injured as a result.

 Proving negligence in a work-related accident is tricky.
 If you’re an employee who can collect workers’ comp, you generally forfeit your ability to sue your employer for injuries.
 Injury suits are the exception, rather than the rule.

 To be successful you will need solid evidence to back up your case, and the best way to get that is with the help and knowledge of a qualified personal injury attorney like those at Heuser & Heuser.
-Give us a call today at no cost to you, and let’s talk about your case and the compensation to which you may be entitled.
+Give us a call today and let’s talk about your case and the compensation to which you may be entitled.